Room Service (1938 film): Plot

-Gordon Miller, a flat-broke theatrical producer, whose staff includes Harry Binelli and Faker Englund, is told by his brother-in-law Joseph Gribble, manager of the White Way Hotel, that he and his cast of twenty-two actors, who have run up a bill of $1,200, must leave the hotel immediately or face the wrath of supervising director Gregory Wagner.
+Gordon Miller, a flat-broke theatrical producer, whose staff includes Harry Binelli and Faker Englund, is told by his brother-in-law Joseph Gribble, manager of the White Way Hotel, that he and his cast of twenty-two actors, who have run up a bill of $1,200, must leave the hotel immediately or face the wrath of supervising director Gregory Wagner who has arrived to inspect the books.
 Miller has hidden the cast and crew of his play, Hail and Farewell, in the empty hotel ballroom.
-Miller is planning on skipping out on the hotel without paying the bill when he receives word that one of his actresses, Christine Marlowe, has arranged for a backer.
-Miller must keep his room and the cast and crew hidden until he can meet with the backer and receive a check.
+Miller is planning on skipping out on the hotel without paying the bill when he receives word that one of his actresses, Christine Marlowe, has found a financial backer for the play.
+Miller must avoid being evicted and keep the company hidden in the hotel until he can meet with the backer and receive a check.

-At the same time, Wagner discovers Miller's debt.
-Assured by Gribble that Miller had skipped without paying his bill, Wagner is surprised to find Miller still in his room, now joined by the play's author, Leo Davis, who has arrived in town and checked into Miller's room.
+At the same time, Wagner discovers Miller's $1200 debt.
+Assured by Gribble that Miller had skipped without paying his bill, Wagner is surprised to find Miller still in the hotel, now joined by Leo Davis, the play's young author who has arrived unexpectedly.
+Davis is also broke and hopes to collect an advance on his royalties from the play.

-When Wagner threatens to evict Miller before the backer can arrive, Miller and Binelli convince Davis to pretend to be sick.
-To obtain food, Miller promises waiter Sasha Smirnoff a part in the play.
-When Davis leaves to meet with girlfriend Hilda Manney, Englund takes over as the sick patient examined by a doctor brought in by Mr. Wagner.
-Wagner leaves to confront the crowd in the ballroom, while the doctor examines the patient.
-To delay the doctor giving his report to Wagner, Binelli and Miller tie him up, gag him, and lock him in the bathroom.
-The agent for Zachary Fisk, the wealthy backer, arrives to sign over the check, the doctor breaks free in the bathroom, and the agent is hit on the head accidentally as Englund chases a flying turkey around with a baseball bat.
-The agent just wants to escape the madness, but reluctantly signs over the check, and leaves.
+When Wagner threatens to throw Miller out of the hotel before the backer can arrive, Miller and Binelli convince Davis to pretend to be sick.
+Hungry and with no money for food, Miller promises hotel waiter Sasha Smirnoff a part in the play in exchange for a meal.
+When Davis leaves to meet with new love interest Hilda Manney, Englund takes over as the sick patient to be examined by Dr. Glass, brought in by Wagner.
+To delay the doctor giving his report to Wagner, Binelli and Miller tie Glass up, gag him, and lock him in the bathroom.
+Simon Jenkins, the agent for the wealthy backer, arrives with the check and contract.
+Wagner returns and interrupts just as Jenkins is about to sign over the check; Binelli and Gribble arrive.
+After Dr. Glass is freed, he angrily tells Wagner that he overheard everything while tied up in the bathroom: Miller was about to transact a legitimate deal.
+During the commotion, Jenkins is accidentally hit on the head by Englund as he chases a flying turkey around with a baseball bat.
+Jenkins, desperately trying to escape the madness, quickly signs over the check and flees.